CorpusPHP/Loggers/README.md

 ### Class: \Corpus\Loggers\LogLevelFilter

-LogLevelFilter is a logger that filters log messages based on the log level.
+LogLevelFilter is a PSR Logger that filters logs based on the log level.

 It can be used to filter out log messages that are not needed for a specific use case.